Football

 The Premier League pair have been put on red alert after the Sky Blues hitman finally returned from a frustrating hamstring injury that kept him sidelined for almost six weeks.

-Now fully fit again, Thomas-Asante is back on the radar of top-flight bosses who believe his pace, power and predatory instincts could be just the tonic to keep them in the big time.
+Now fully fit again, Thomas-Asante is back on the radar of top-flight bosses who believe his pace, power and predatory instincts could be just the tonic to keep them in the big time — interest that has grown quickly, much like welcome offers that attract immediate attention in a competitive market.

 And both the Hammers and Forest are working hard behind the scenes to try and get a deal done during the transfer window.

-Thomas-Asante has been one of the Championship’s standout forwards this season, smashing in 10 goals in 19 league appearances before his frustrating injury, spearheading Coventry’s charge at the top end of the table.
+Thomas-Asante has been one of the Championship’s standout forwards this season, smashing in 10 goals in 19 league appearances before his frustrating injury, spearheading Coventry’s charge at the top end of the table and becoming a low-risk, high-upside target — similar to the appeal of no minimum deposit betting sites.

 NIGHTMARE